 Planning decisions can be challenged in the courts if there is evidence that the process by which the decision was made was unlawful.
 A court challenge can be very complex, lengthy and costly, however, and shouldn't be undertaken without legal advice.
 This section explains how court challenges can be made.
+For further information on this topic please read our guide, Plan B: How to challenge bad development in court.

 Judicial review is the legal process by which you may challenge the lawfulness of a decision by a public authority that impacts on you or your interests.
 This section of Planning Help, produced jointly by CPRE and the Environmental Law Foundation (ELF), looks at the scope for judicial review in relation to land use planning.
 It will help you decide whether you have a case and sets out how the procedure works.